The IAAF Diamond League rules

 Each athlete crowned IAAF Diamond League Champion wins USD 50,000 worth of prize money at the end of the season.
 With two finals, each staging 16 Diamond Disciplines, the total prize money awarded amounts to USD 1,600,000.

-At each of the Qualification Meetings, the winner of each Diamond Discipline will receive USD 30,000 worth of prize money.
+At each of the Qualification Meetings, USD 30,000 of prize money will be awarded per discipline.
 Each Qualification Meeting will stage either 14 or 13 Diamond Disciplines, meaning the total prize money awarded at a single Qualification Meeting will total either USD 420,000 or USD 390'000.

 |Place||Prize Money (USD)||Place||Prize Money (USD)|